powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 - The id of the substation grpah contained by the cell

 ### Substation positioning
-1) In constructor each `SubstationGraph` is added to the class `MatrixZoneLayoutModel` (internal model of matrix layout) as following:
+1) In the `MatrixZoneLayout` constructor, each `SubstationGraph` is added to the `MatrixZoneLayoutModel` (internal model of matrix layout) as following:
 ```java
 for (int row = 0; row < matrix.length; row++) {
     for (int col = 0; col < matrix[row].length; col++) {